 It must be set.

-cache setting names a (typically local) cache server that speeds up
+cache setting specifies a local cache server that speeds up

 interactions with Upspin by caching directories and storage blocks.